meosch/docker-compose-localdevmeos/README.md

 ### docker-compose.yml files

 The project contains two docker-compose.yml files and a link.
-* **docker-compose-all_containers.yml8** - All containers including support containers, only one instance can be run at a time (and/or only one is needed.)
+* **docker-compose-all_containers.yml** - All containers including support containers, only one instance can be run at a time (and/or only one is needed.)
 * **docker-compose_add_on_site.yml** - Only containers needed for adding an additional site to running all_containers site (currently only the localdevdrupal container).
 * **docker-compose.yml** - Is a link to one of the above to files to allow for easy switching.

 ### change-enviro-type.sh

 This is a script to switch the **docker-compose.yml** link file between the full **docker-compose_all_containers.yml** file and the **docker-compose_add_on_site.yml** file.
 You can run in on the command line inside the development environment like this:

 `./change-enviro-type.sh`

+###docker-gen.conf

+The docker-gen.conf file will generate three different files using information from the containers using 3 templates.
+* **nginx.tmpl** generates **/etc/nginx/conf.d/default.conf** which is the configuration for Nginx and uses the **VIRTUAL_HOST** environmental variable to set domains to reach webservers runing in container.
+* **dnsmasq.tmpl** generates **/tmp/dockerhosts/dockerhosts** which can be used by the Docker host dnsmasq to allow the containers to be reachable from the host computer
+* **dockerhostdns.tmpl** generates **/tmp/dockerhosts/docker** sets a static ip address for the **.docker** domain

 ### Template Drush Alias file for other docker containers